techboutique-official/100-days-of-code-community/README.md

 1. Register in the google form  https://forms.gle/VU6kKQttFRP22Shv7
 2. You will recieve a mail in 1 or 2 days with your confirmation.
 3. You will recieve your daily set of tasks at or before 11 PM on your mail box.
 4. Ideally you should complete the task before the next task is sent to you but we will analyse a week's code together on Sunday Morning.
+5. Create a fork from the repo and then set the branch to your branch name and do your work there.
-5. You will be given a branch name on this repo.
-Whenever you complete the task , push your changes to your branch only.
+6. You will be given a branch name on this repo.
+Whenever you complete the task , push your changes to your fork branch only.
 There should be seperate folders for each day of code.
 Update your Readme.md file when you make a push, it makes easy for us to evaluate your progress.
+When you are done with the task, make a pull request to your branch at the main repo, we will analyse it and accept the PR accordingly.
-6. We will also check for Plagiarism , please don't copy code from others.
+7. We will also check for Plagiarism , please don't copy code from others.
 This task is for you to learn and not for any validation from anyone.
-7. Best codes will be pushed to the develop branch of this coummunity.
+8. Best codes will be pushed to the develop branch of this coummunity.

 ## Rules
 1. No plagiarism